ash-teach/dgl-204/docs/dgl204-2022fa/week-09.md

 # Data persistence with Ktor
 ---
+This week we're taking our work with Ktor one step further to include data persistence.
+The following video demonstrates a second tutorial building on last week's homework to produce a version of the Ktor Journal site with a local database store provided by Exposed and H2.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rTyeLC38DNc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>